The 5 Best Cymbals for Metal (2024)

 Even though the sound of cymbals in a piece of music depends solely on the drummer, heavier and larger cymbals are generally louder than smaller, lighter cymbals.
 They leave overtones, producing a high pitch.

-The prominence of metal since the late 70s has resulted in cymbal makers to up their game.
+The prominence of metal since the late 70s has resulted in cymbal makers upping their game.
 Even though there are plenty of brands to choose from, a few simply stand out from the rest of the pack.
 These include Zildjian, Sabian, Meinl, and Paiste.